 Charge for Transcripts or Verifications of Student Records:

 A student/former student shall be entitled to two free copies of the transcript of his/her/their record or to two free verifications of various student records.
-Additional copies shall be made available to the student or to an addressee designated by him/her, at the rate of $3.00 per copy.
-The additional per-copy fee can be obtained from the Admissions and Records Offices at each of the District college campuses.
-Students may request special processing of a transcript, which may include additional fees.
+Additional copies shall be made available to the student or to an addressee designated by him/her/them, at the rate of per copy.
+Students may request special processing of a transcript.
 The District will not refuse to provide a transcript for a current or former student on the grounds that the student owes a debt; condition the provision of a transcript on the payment on a debt, other than a fee charged to provide the transcript; charge a higher fee for obtaining a transcript, or provide less favorable treatment of a transcript request because a student owes a debt; or use transcript issuance as a tool for debt collection.

-Unauthorized Access:
+Not in CCLC template, added by GCCCD: Unauthorized Access:

 Any student or District representative who is found to have gained access to student records including grade recording systems without proper authorization, or who is found to have used information accessed or changed any grade without proper authority to do so, shall be subject to discipline in accordance with District policies and procedures and may be reported to the appropriate law enforcement agency having jurisdiction over the District or college where the incident occurred.

+Electronic Transcripts

+The District may elect to implement a process for the receipt and transmission of electronic student transcripts contingent upon receipt of sufficient funding.

 Use of Social Security Numbers: